MPX0222/MPX0222.github.io/_pages/about.md

 <p align="center">至于结果，只要你足够认真虔诚，总归不会错的。<br>2019.06.07</p>

 Hello!
-I am Peixian MA, a second-year M.Phil. student of [The Hong Kong University of Science and Technology GuangZhou (HKUSTGZ)](https://www.hkust-gz.edu.cn/).
-Now I am studying for a Master's degree of Philosophy in Data Science and Analytics under the supervision of [Prof. Yuyu Luo](https://luoyuyu.vip/) and [Prof. Nan Tang](https://nantang.github.io/), at the [Data Science and Analytics Thrust (DSA)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub (INFH)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/).
+I am a second-year M.Phil. student of [The Hong Kong University of Science and Technology GuangZhou (HKUSTGZ)](https://www.hkust-gz.edu.cn/).
+Now I am studying in [Data Science and Analytics (DSA)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/) under the supervision of [Prof. Yuyu Luo](https://luoyuyu.vip/) and [Prof. Nan Tang](https://nantang.github.io/), at the [Information Hub (INFH)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/).

-I received the B.Eng. degree in Intelligence Science and Technology from [Jinan University (JNU)](https://english.jnu.edu.cn/) in 2023.
-I have started my research and learning live by working as the undergraduate research assistant in the Data-driven Intelligent Systems Laboratory of Jinan University.
+I have received the B.Eng. degree in Intelligence Science and Technology from [Jinan University (JNU)](https://english.jnu.edu.cn/) in 2023.
+During my undergraduate live, I started my research by working as the undergraduate research assistant in the Data-driven Intelligent Systems Laboratory of Jinan University.
 My undergraduate research direction is the optimization and application of the Broad Learning System (BLS).
 Before my graduation, I received the offer from HKUST(GZ) and successfully enrolled in it in the Fall 2023.

 Currently, I participate in HKUST(GZ) Data Intelligence and Analytics Lab [@HKUST(GZ)-DIAL 呆鹅实验室](https://github.com/HKUSTDial) and Red Bird AI Agent Narrative Storytelling Game Groups [@AASG]().
 My research interest comprises Database Management (DBMS), Multi-agent System (MAS), Natural Language to SQL (NL2SQL) and Open-Source BLS.
 Here are the related links: